GSA/fedramp-gov/_posts/2021-05-20-SA-4_IR-3_Updates.md

 <dd><em><strong>IR-3-2 Requirement:</strong><br>
 The service provider defines tests and/or exercises in accordance with NIST Special Publication 800-61 (as amended). <strong>Functional Testing must occur prior to testing for initial authorization.
 Annual functional testing may be concurrent with required penetration tests (see CA-8)</strong>.
 The service provider provides test plans to the JAB/AO annually.
 Test plans are approved and accepted by the JAB/AO prior to test commencing.</em></dd></dl>

-The parameter for IR-3-1 has also been amended to: “at least every six (6) months, <strong>including functional at least annually”</strong>.
+The parameter for IR-3-1 has also been amended to: “at least every six (6) months, <strong>including functional at least annually.”</strong>

 CSPs will be required to include functional testing as part of their next Security Assessment Plan (SAP) submission (either as part of initial authorization, or by their next annual assessment) and be reflected in the Security Assessment Report (SAR).
 As always, we appreciate your partnership.
-Contact us with <a href="mailto:info@fedramp.gov" title="email FedRAMP" target="_blank">info@fedramp.gov</a> with any questions.

-<p style="padding-top:32px;padding-bottom:12px">To download the updated System Security Plan (SSP) documents, please see below:</p>
+<p style="padding-top:32px;padding-bottom:12px">See the below links to download the updated System Security Plan (SSP) documents and contact us  <a href="mailto:info@fedramp.gov" title="email FedRAMP" target="_blank">info@fedramp.gov</a> with any questions.</p>